Debunker

 A debunker is a person or organization that exposes or discredits claims believed to be false, exaggerated, or pretentious.
-The term is often associated with skeptical investigation of controversial topics such as UFOs, claimed paranormal phenomena, cryptids, conspiracy theories, alternative medicine, religion, exploratory or fringe areas of scientific, or pseudoscientific research.

-According to the Merriam-Webster online dictionary, to "debunk" is defined as: "to expose the sham or falseness of."
+The term is often associated with skeptical investigation of controversial topics such as UFOs, claimed paranormal phenomena, cryptids, conspiracy theories, alternative medicine, religion, and exploratory or fringe areas of scientific or pseudoscientific research.
+According to the Merriam-Webster online dictionary, "debunk" is defined as: "to expose the sham or falseness of."
 The New Oxford American Dictionary defines "debunk" as "expose the falseness or hollowness of (a myth, idea, or belief)".
 If debunkers are not careful, their communications may backfire – increasing an audience's long-term belief in myths.
 Backfire effects can occur if a message spends too much time on the negative case, if it is too complex, or if the message is threatening.

 Etymology

-The American Heritage Dictionary traces the passage of the words "bunk" (noun), "debunk" (verb) and "debunker" (noun) into American English in 1923 as a belated outgrowth of "bunkum".
+The American Heritage Dictionary traces the passage of the words bunk (noun), debunk (verb), and debunker (noun) into American English in 1923 as a belated outgrowth of bunkum.
 The first recorded use of the words was in 1828, apparently related to a poorly received "speech for Buncombe County, North Carolina" given by North Carolina representative Felix Walker during the 16th United States Congress (1819–1821).

-The term "debunk" originated in a 1923 novel Bunk, by American journalist and popular historian W. E. Woodward (1874–1950), who used it to mean to "take the bunk out of things".

 The term "debunkery" is not limited to arguments about scientific validity; it is also used in a more general sense at attempts to discredit any opposing point of view, such as that of a political opponent.
+The term "debunk" originated as a neologism in the 1923 novel Bunk by American journalist and popular historian W. E. Woodward (1874–1950), who used it to mean to "take the bunk out of things".